 The applicability of the permitted test methods herein is defined by the appropriate references within clauses 5, 6, and 7.
 A summary of the applicability is shown in Table B.1-1.

 Table B.1-1: Permitted Test Methods Applicability Summary

-FFS